libuv/libuv/docs/src/fs_poll.rst

 FS Poll handles allow the user to monitor a given path for changes.
-Unlike :c:type:`uv_fs_event_t`, fs poll handles use `stat` to detect when a file has changed so they can work on filesystems where fs event handles can't.
+Unlike :c:type:`uv_fs_event_t`, fs poll handles use `stat` to detect when a file has changed so they can work on file systems where fs event handles can't.

 Data types